This preface contains the following

 Hover over a link

-to view the source and destination port of that link.
+to view the source and destination ports of that link.

-tools, or move your mouse wheel up or down to change the zoom level.
+in) or - (zoom out) tools, or move your mouse wheel up or down to change the

 Click and drag a